SoftwareForScience/jiskefet-openapi-spec/README.md

 ## How to generate
 1. Deploy the server using https://github.com/SoftwareForScience/jiskefet-deploy
 2. Go to the spec endpoint, e.g. https://my.server.address/api/doc-json
+3. Plug the output into https://editor.swagger.io/ and use it to convert to YAML
-3. Make some manual changes... see [Caveats]
+3. Make some manual changes: see [Caveats]
-4. Plug the output into https://editor.swagger.io/
+4. Plug the updated output into https://editor.swagger.io/
+5. Click "Generate Client" -> "Go"

 ## Caveats
 ### `isArray: false` bug